BMI Calculator

 Underweight (BMI < 18.5)

-- Recommendations: Consult a healthcare professional if unintentional weight loss occurs
+Being underweight may indicate malnutrition, eating disorders, or other health conditions.
+Consult a healthcare professional if unintentional weight loss occurs.

 Normal Weight (BMI 18.5 - 24.9)